0xPolygon/polygon-edge-docs/docs/working-with-node/query-json-rpc.md

 ## Overview

-The JSON-RPC layer of the Polygon SDK provides developers with the functionality of easily interacting with the blockchain, through HTTP requests.
+The JSON-RPC layer of the Polygon Edge provides developers with the functionality of easily interacting with the blockchain, through HTTP requests.

 This example covers using tools like **curl** to query information, as well as starting the chain with a premined account,